blaubird/lumi-v3-stella/README.md

 docker compose up api               # subsequent runs are fast
 ```
 The multi-stage Dockerfile installs Python deps once (layer cache) and copies source separately, so code-only edits rebuild in seconds.

+## Dev baseline reset

+The shared dev database has been rebuilt with a single Alembic baseline `001_initial_squashed`.
+Point `DATABASE_URL` at the dev connection string and run `alembic upgrade head` from the `api/` directory to sync locally.
+Going forward, add a new Alembic revision for every schema change—never edit `001_initial_squashed`.